SNAP: Semantic Stories for Next Activity Prediction: Experimental results

-\paragraph{SNAP with bi-directional LFMs.} In our first experiment, we fine-tuned two well-known bi-directional LFMs, BERT - \textit{bert-base-cased} and DeBERTa - \textit{microsoft/deberta-base}, and compared their performance with the benchmarks.
-We name these selected implementations SNAP-B and SNAP-D, respectively.
-Tables \ref{table:accuracy} and \ref{table:F1_score} summarize comparisons for the accuracy and the weighted F1-score, respectively.
+\paragraph{Comparing SNAP and the state of the art.} In our main validation experiment, we fine-tuned several well-known LFMs and compared their performance with the benchmarks.
+First, we considered two bi-directional LFMs, BERT - \textit{bert-base-cased} and DeBERTa - \textit{microsoft/deberta-base}, and named their implementations SNAP-B and SNAP-D, respectively.
+Then we fine-tuned OpenAI GPT-3 model and named it SNAP-G. GPT-3 model is considered much more powerful than BERT and its modifications, so we tested the performance differences between SNAP-G and the other two models.
+Tables \ref{table:accuracy} and \ref{table:F1_score} summarize the results of the experiment for the accuracy and the weighted F1-score, respectively.

-The state-of-art columns of Tables \ref{table:accuracy} and \ref{table:F1_score} correspond to the algorithms from \cite{hinnka2020rnn,Pasquadibisceglie2019cnn,tax2017lstm}, respectively.
-These three algorithms are the top-3 of nine algorithms from \cite{ramamaneiro2021benchmark}.
-We selected them since each algorithm provides the best accuracy for at least one of benchmark datasets.
-This means that in practice we tested SNAP against the super-set of all top $9$ benchmark algorithms.
+The state-of-the-art performance is taken from \cite{ramamaneiro2021benchmark,ramamaneiro2023graph}.
+Note that \cite{ramamaneiro2023graph} does not contain results for F1-score and does not analyze the NASA and Sepsis datasets.
 The MIP benchmark is taken from \cite{zeltyn2022mip} and is based on XGBoost with the frequency-based encoding methodology.

-We performed the non-parametric Wilcoxon signed-rank test to check if the statistical significance of the results.
-We separately tested the two SNAP models against the SOTA.
-As can be seen, SNAP significantly outperform the SOTA, except for the NASA dataset, where the results are higher but comparable.
+We performed the non-parametric Wilcoxon signed-rank test to check the statistical significance of the results.
+We separately tested each SNAP model against the SOTA.
+In terms of F1-score (Table \ref{table:F1_score}), SNAP significantly outperforms the SOTA on all datasets.
+Our empirical analysis reveals that SNAP-G accuracy yields superior outcomes over most of the datasets (Table \ref{table:accuracy}).
+SNAP-B is slightly better than SNAP-G for NASA and \cite{ramamaneiro2023graph} is slightly better for BPI13in.
+In Table \ref{table:F1_score}, we can see that SNAP-G's F1-score outperforms other methods for all datasets, except NASA.

-Our empirical analysis reveals that both SNAP-B and SNAP-D yield superior outcomes compared to the established benchmarks across all event logs.
-Furthermore, we ascertain that in instances where SNAP-D demonstrates higher performance than SNAP-B, the discernible advantage is of modest proportion.
-Conversely, in scenarios where SNAP-B outperforms SNAP-D, such as in the case of Nasa and Sepsis datasets, the observed performance differential is notably substantial.
-There seems to be a stability problem for the SNAP-D algorithm for these event logs.
-Therefore, we consider SNAP-B the best model out of the tested approaches.
-The relatively low accuracy numbers for the MIP dataset are due to the large number of activities and the significant variance in the sequences it contains.
-Yet, SNAP significantly outperforms the benchmark model.
+As SNAP-G is a super-large model and the stories contain all the process information, it seems plausible that its results are close to the maximal achievable accuracy.
+Comparing SNAP-G to SNAP-B and SNAP-D, we observe that even the smaller SNAP models demonstrate solid performance.
+Comparing SNAP-B and SNAP-D shows that in instances where SNAP-D demonstrates higher performance than SNAP-B, the discernible advantage is of modest proportion.
+Conversely, in scenarios where SNAP-B outperforms SNAP-D, such as in the case of the NASA and Sepsis datasets, the observed performance difference is notably substantial.